On the microstructure of higher-dimensional Reissner-Nordstr\"om black holes in quantum regime: Thermodynamic Stability and phase transition: The role of (non-) perturbative corrections

 \subsection{Remnant formation, phase structure and instabilities}

 A remnant is the leftover structure after a BH ceases its Hawking evaporation.
 Technically speaking, a remnant is a localized late stage outcome of Hawking evaporation.
 This generally occurs in almost all quantum gravity and string theories where spacetime structure approaches Planck scale, and is more suitably expressed by quantum geometry.
 This discussion is central to the BH information paradox \cite{Chen:2014jwq}.
-However, one of the most intriguing predictions of string theories is the existence of extra dimensions, it is thus highly interesting to uncover the implications for thermodynamic behaviour for 5D RNBH.
+Here, our motive is is to uncover the implications for thermodynamic behaviour of 5D RNBH.

 We now turn our attention to the study of thermodynamic stability and the conditions under which our system shows phase transition.
 This is possible by studying the variation of different thermodynamic quantities or state functions in either canonical or grand canonical ensemble.
 Canonical ensemble theory assumes charge $Q$ to be a fixed parameter.
 Therefore, heat capacity, denoted by $C_{Q}$, dictates the stability conditions for such a system.
 The positivity of $C_{Q}$ guarantees a stable phase and vice-versa, and the divergence a phase transition \cite{1978RPPh...41.1313D, Chamblin:1999hg}.
 In particular, a vanishing and divergent heat capacity corresponds to \textit{first} and \textit{second order phase transitions}, respectively \cite{PhysRevD.91.124057}.
 It has been argued, however, that the phase transition analysis is more plausible by utilizing thermodynamic curvature rather than heat capacity \cite{Ruppeiner:2013yca}.
 In general, $C_{Q}$ is defined as